Skip to content

 External data quality Web results may be outdated, inaccurate, or misleading User training on verifying Copilot outputs

-Data residency Web search queries are processed by Bing (separate from M365 data boundary) Evaluate against data residency requirements
+Data residency Web search queries are processed by Bing (separate from the Microsoft 365 data boundary) Evaluate against data residency requirements

 Audit trail Web-grounded responses are logged but the specific search queries may not be separately retained Monitor Microsoft updates on web search logging